jbg/covid-situation-reports/README.md

-This Rust program fetches the latest COVID-19 situation report from the WHO website, extracts the URL of the newest situation report from the HTML, downloads the PDF and attempts to parse JSON data from it.
-The JSON output includes all country values as well as regional values for China.
+This Rust program fetches the latest COVID-19 situation report from the WHO website, extracts the URL of the newest situation report from the HTML, downloads the PDF, attempts to extract the data from it and outputs the data as JSON including all country values as well as regional values for China.

 This is a quick and dirty hack and the results should be checked for accuracy.